japaric-archived/homu-on-heroku/README.md

     webhooks: http://$HEROKU_APP.herokuapp.com/travis
 ```

 That's it!
 Homu is now gatekeeping this repository.
-If you visit http://$HEROKU_APP.herokuapp.com
-the repository you just configured should be listed over there and you should be able to r+ pull
+You should now be able to r+ pull requests.
-requests.

 ## Limitations